 It’s bad enough deforestation affects the tree count, but that’s just one part of the picture.
 Native plants and animals, and the homes of indigenous communities are also directly impacted.
 Over 3,000 indigenous territories have been identified within the Amazon Biome.

-“But if the community-based forest monitoring methodology could be widely adopted and local governance strengthened, forest loss in the Amazon could be reduced by as much as 20% across all indigenous lands."
+It is estimated that if the community-based forest monitoring approach were scaled up and paired with stronger local governance, forest loss in the Amazon could be reduced by up to 20% across all indigenous lands.

 Importantly, the communities who are directly affected by deforestation in the Amazon welcomed the results of the peer-reviewed study, which was among the first of its kind to show the benefits of empowering local communities.